Overview of Logging and Metrics

 3For more information about container metrics, see Container Metrics.

-Transport Systems for Logs and Metrics
+Transport Systems for logs and metrics

 The following transport systems deliver logs and metrics from their source to an observability product for viewing:

 • Loggregator: Loggregator is the transport system for both logs and metrics on apps deployed on Cloud Foundry, as well as metrics on Cloud Foundry platform components.
-For more information about the Loggregator system, including Loggregator architecture and components, see Loggregator Architecture.

 • rsyslogd on Cloud Foundry component VMs: rsyslogd is the transport system for Cloud Foundry component logs.
 Users can configure rsyslogd to transport component logs to a third-party syslog server.